-GPRS uses a packet mode technique to transfer high speed and low speed data and signalling in an efficient manner.
+GPRS uses a packet-mode technique to transfer high-speed and low-speed data and signalling in an efficient manner.
 GPRS optimises the use of network and radio resources.
 Strict separation between the radio subsystem and network subsystem is maintained, allowing the network subsystem to be reused with other radio access technologies.
 GPRS does not mandate changes to an installed MSC base.

 New GPRS radio channels are defined, and the allocation of these channels is flexible: from 1 to 8 radio interface timeslots can be allocated per TDMA frame, timeslots are shared by the active users, and up and downlink are allocated separately.
 The radio interface resources can be shared dynamically between speech and data services as a function of service load and operator preference.
 Various radio channel coding schemes are specified to allow bitrates from 9 to more than 150 kbit/s per user.
-EGPRS is an enhancement of GPRS allowing higher bitrates on the radio interface.
-The higher bitrates are achieved by using a new modulation and new coding schemes in the MS and the BSS.